 Each section links to a more in-depth page for each subject.

 Of all the employment law practice areas, discrimination is perhaps the most talked about in casual conversation.
-Indeed, many other areas of employment law — whether sexual harassment, whistleblower protection or wrongful termination — stem from discrimination prohibitions.
+Indeed, many other areas of employment law — whether sexual harassment, leave of absence, or wrongful termination — stem from discrimination prohibitions.

 While federal law provides all Americans protection against discrimination, most lawyers in California make use of the state’s Fair Employment and Housing (FEHA) law.
 While closely mirroring the federal law, FEHA prohibits employers from discrimination against workers based on the following: